autocrypt/autocrypt/doc/level1.rst

 - MUST include an ``addr`` attribute that matches one of the recipients in the ``To`` or ``Cc`` headers.

-- MUST include the ``keydata`` attribute which contain the same public key which is used to encrypt to the recipient referenced by ``addr``.
+- MUST include the ``keydata`` attribute which MUST contain the same public key which is used to encrypt the mail to the recipient referenced by ``addr``.
+See also :ref:`preliminary recommendation` for how this key is selected.

 - SHOULD NOT include a ``prefer-encrypt`` attribute.